Amazon's Cyber Monday 2018 deals are here!

 Fire 7 Kids Edition tablet: $70 ($30 off)Sarah Tew

-Update: As of Friday, Nov.
-24 at 12 p.m.
-ET, the kids Fire 7 will be back in stock on Dec.
-2, 2018.
+Update: As of Sunday, Nov.
+25 at 11 a.m.
+PT, the Kids edition of the Fire 7 will be back in stock on Dec.
+3, 2018.
 It can be ordered now and will ship when available.

 Amazon's kid-friendly tablet with a safety net -- er, case.
 Koala not included.

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 11 a.m.
-PT.
-Update: This specific deal has disappeared as of Nov.
-23 at 5:35 p.m.
-ET but is expected to reappear on Nov.
-24 as part of Amazon's Cyber Monday Deals Week.
-You might still see the deal at checkout as long as your cart has both the plug and an Echo device.